sfinktah/comfy-ovum/README.md

 ## Open Output via Shell (secure)

+When your video has finished generating, have VLC (or your default media player) open it automatically.

 ## Text Ovary (overlay text on images)

 Text Ovary is a polished, in-house merge of the excellent TextOverlay node (sfinktah/comfyui-textoverlay) adapted for Ovum.